OCJvanDijk/Brightness-Sync/README.md

 Because this app relies on your Mac’s ambient light sensor, unfortunately it won't help with automatic brightness if your MacBook is in clamshell mode or you have connected your UltraFine to for example a Mac Mini.

+If you are interested in controlling and finetuning the relative brightness between your displays throughout the day, disable the offset lock in the menu.
+Now you can use various ways to control your UltraFine's offset.
+For more info see the release notes for [v2.2.0](https://github.com/OCJvanDijk/Brightness-Sync/releases/tag/v2.2.0).

-I only have one 27-inch LG UltraFine display, so I could do only limited testing.
+I only have one 27-inch LG UltraFine display, so I can do only limited testing.
 Let me know if you have issues.

 Requires macOS 10.15.
 If you're on 10.14, you can download v1 from the releases page.